 This clinical trial studies how well sentinel lymph node biopsy after chemotherapy before surgery works in identifying residual cancer cells in patients with breast cancer that has spread from where it started to nearby tissue or lymph nodes (locally advanced).
 Sentinel lymph node biopsy is the removal and examination of the sentinel node(s) (the first lymph node[s] to which cancer cells are likely to spread from a primary tumor) and may help to allow patients with breast cancer to have fewer lymph nodes removed as part of their cancer care in the future.

-Additional locations may be listed on ClinicalTrials.gov for NCT03255577.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT03255577.

 I. To prospectively determine the false-negative rate (FNR) of sentinel lymph node biopsy (SLNB) after neoadjuvant chemotherapy (NAC) in locally advanced breast cancer patients traditionally considered ineligible for post-treatment SLNB due to heavy nodal burden at presentation (cN2/N3) or locally advanced cancer with skin/chest wall involvement (cT4).